 6. Label All Hazardous Materials Properly

-Accidents brought on by improper handling or misidentification of hazardous products can be avoided with the implementation of GHS labelling systems.
+Accidents brought on by improper handling or misidentification of hazardous products can be avoided with the implementation of GHS labeling systems.
 These labels not only guarantee compliance, but they also help to keep a workplace safe.
 Without labels, even the most cautious worker could easily grab the wrong item or fail to take the necessary precautions when handling a specific substance.
-In fact, the absence of clear labelling can lead to a serious workplace safety issue called optimism bias.
+In fact, the absence of clear labeling can lead to a serious workplace safety issue called optimism bias.

 Conclusion